Inpatient Rehab in Ohio

 Pike County Recovery Council Georgie Harris House 1 - Waverly, OH

-Pike County Recovery Council Georgie Harris House 1 is an inpatient alcohol and drug rehab located in Waverly, OH.
+Pike County Recovery Council Georgie Harris House 1 is an inpatient rehab located in Waverly, OH.

 Location: 14534 U.S. Highway 23, Waverly, OH 45690 in Pike County